gageb3/Muscle-Shoals-Earth-Day/README.md

 ```
 <details>
   <summary>Details about issue 1</summary>
-  <p>Gage and I used the link of a screenshot of the form as the form on the website, but our proffessor, Dr. Barry Cumbie, showed us how to link the actual pdf and that is much better because it is the actual thing that we were trying to link to in the first place.</p>
+  <p>Gage and I used the link of a screenshot of the form as the form on the website, but our professor, Dr. Barry Cumbie, showed us how to link the actual pdf and that is much better because it is the actual thing that we were trying to link to in the first place.</p>
 </details>

 ```html